noDojo/The-Knights-Tour-in-Visual-Basic/README.md

 # The Knight's Tour in VB

-Project assigned and completed as a class assignment in 2013.
+Project completed as a class assignment in 2013.